apichlkostner/CarND-Behavioral-Cloning-P3/README.md

 ## Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers:
+The final model architecture consisted of a convolution neural network with the following layers:

 ![Network architecture][image_architecture]

 ## Creation of the Training Set & Training Process

 To capture good driving behavior, first two laps of both tracks and in both direction were recorded.
-An example of track 1 is here:
+An example of track one is here:

 ![Manual driving][simulator_manual]